 A key attribute that sets us apart is our reputation for smart and relevant business advice across a wide variety of business issues, such as:

-- Considering someone for a joint venture or other type of business relationship
+- Considering someone for a joint venture or another type of business relationship

 - Expanding the business, with people or locations or both